paulosgf/metasploitReportTemplate/README.md

 This report shows the return of default module, the pentest module from https://raw.github.com/darkoperator/Metasploit-Plugins/master/pentest.rb and, optionally, the report of optional exploitations such as sudo, wmap modules, and auto_brute.rc and auto_pass_the_hash.rc resource files.

+To insert any passwords found on brute force scans into report, install xmlstarlet tool.

 To convert to PDF, download Apache's FOP from https://xmlgraphics.apache.org/fop/download.html and execute the following commands:

 xsltproc metasploitReportTemplate.xsl hostname.xml > hostname.fo